 Regular dentist visits are especially important for tobacco smokers since they can detect the signs and symptoms of diseases like oral cancer.
 They can also give you advice on how to best take care of your oral health.

 While oral hygiene can reduce the impact of tobacco on your teeth, the best way to avoid the consequences is to quit smoking entirely.
 Of course, we understand that quitting is easier said than done.
 Fortunately, people trying to quit have plenty of resources on their side.
-If stopping cold turkey doesn’t work, try quitting methods such as:
+If stopping cold turkey doesn’t work, try quitting methods

 - Smoking cessation medicine: Prescription medications from a doctor can reduce withdrawal symptoms and cravings.